 Selected Recent Publications

 - M. Tschaikowski and M. Tribastone.
-Spatial Fluid Limits for Stochastic Mobile Networks, Performance Evaluation (to appear).
+Spatial Fluid Limits for Stochastic Mobile Networks, Performance Evaluation.

 - L. Cardelli, M. Tribastone, M. Tschaikowski, and A. Vandin.
 ERODE: A Tool for the Evaluation and Reduction of Ordinary Differential Equations, TACAS'17 (to appear).